 “The Ancestral Footprints designations is a top priority for the Hopi people.
-We consider this landscape not just beautiful, but sacred.
 Our Tribal Nation has put a lot of work into protecting this gift from the Creator and we will continue to do everything that we can to protect this area that we call home,” said Hopi Tribe Vice Chairman Craig Andrews.

 More blog posts